-As on 31st March, 2019 the Company's Board of Directors consists of five Directors out of which two are Executive Directors and the remaining three are Independent, Non-Executive Directors.
+As on 31st March, 2020 the Company's Board of Directors consists of Six Directors out of which two are Executive Directors, three are Independent, Non-Executive Directors and one is Non-Executive Non-Independent Director.
 Out of the two Executive Directors one is the Chairman & Managing Director (CMD) and the other is a Co-Chairman & Managing Director (CCMD).
 The Company also has a Woman Independent Director.

-The composition of the Board and category of directors as on 31st March, 2019 is as follows:
+The composition of the Board and category of directors as on 31st March, 2020 is as follows:

-Category Name of Directors Designation No. of Shares held Name of outside listed entities where the person is a director and the category of directorship Promoter Directors Mr. Vivek Nair Chairman & Managing Director 477,460 0 NIL Mr. Dinesh Nair Co-Chairman & Managing Director 374,050 NIL.
-Independent Directors Mrs. Anna Malhotra 1 Director 2,500 NIL Mr. Vinay H. Kapadia Director NIL NIL Mr. Vijay Sharma 2 Director NIL NIL Ms. Saija Nair3 Director NIL NIL Mr. Shereveer Shereyar Vakil 4 Director NIL NIL
+Category Name of Directors Designation No. of Shares held Name of outside listed entities where the person is a director and the category of directorship Promoter Directors Mr. Vivek Nair Chairman & Managing Director 477,460 NIL Mr. Dinesh Nair Co-Chairman & Managing Director 374,050 NIL Mrs. Madhu Nair 1 Non-Executive Non- Independent Director 360 NIL Independent Mr. Vinay H. Kapadia Director NIL NIL Directors Mr. Vijay Sharma Director NIL NIL Ms. Saija Nair Director NIL NIL